Perfect number

 The sum of proper divisors of a number is called its aliquot sum, so a perfect number is one that is equal to its aliquot sum.
 Equivalently, a perfect number is a number that is half the sum of all of its positive divisors; in symbols, $\sigma_1(n)=2n$ where $\sigma_1$ is the sum-of-divisors function.

-This definition is ancient, appearing as early as Euclid's Elements (VII.22) where it is called τέλειος ἀριθμός (perfect, ideal, or complete number).
-Euclid also proved a formation rule (IX.36) whereby $\frac {q(q+1)}{2}$ is an even perfect number whenever $q$ is a prime of the form $2^p-1$ for positive integer $p$—what is now called a Mersenne prime.
+This definition is ancient, appearing as early as Euclid's Elements (Book VII, Definition 22) where it is called τέλειος ἀριθμός ('perfect', 'ideal', or 'complete number').
+Euclid also proved a formation rule (Book IX, Proposition 36) whereby $\frac {q(q+1)}{2}$ is an even perfect number whenever $q$ is a prime of the form $2^p-1$ for positive integer $p$—what is now called a Mersenne prime.
+(Note: In this case, it turns out that the exponent p must also be prime.)
 Two millennia later, Leonhard Euler proved that all even perfect numbers are of this form.
 This is known as the Euclid–Euler theorem.

 It is not known whether there are any odd perfect numbers, nor whether infinitely many perfect numbers exist.